gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 Image from: `https://aws.amazon.com/getting-started/guides/deploy-webapp-ecs/module-one/`.

 We need a load balancer because the public IPs are ephemeral.
 Our containers will be stopped, restarted and replaced.
 We need a fixed hostname that can be pointed at them.
 Choose "Application Load Balancer" as we are working with HTTP requests.
 Then give it a name.
 We only have one container to load balance, so that is already selected.
 Next you are asked for the port/protocol.
 In production you would pick `443` and `HTTPS`.
 However an ALB does not come with a default certificate ([people have asked](https://stackoverflow.com/questions/65326652/why-is-it-not-possible-to-create-an-alb-with-https-listener-without-a-custom-dom)).
 So if you do pick `443` you are then asked to provide an already-made SSL certificate, from the AWS ACM service.
 AWS can make a certificate for you (for free) using ACM, however we have not done that already and so none are available to pick.
 So for now we'll stick with using port 80/HTTP.
 And since this is a new load balancer, there is no existing target group.
 This will be a new one.
 We just need to give it a name.
-That's because ALBs can be re-used across services (which also reduces cost).
-You may re-use this ALB for another ECS service, or pointed at a Lambda function.
-The target group name just identifies this particular usage of it:
+That's because ALBs can be re-used (which also reduces cost).
+For example you may use this same ALB for another ECS service.
+Or have it pointed at a Lambda function on a different path.
+The target group name just identifies _this_ particular usage of it.
+Which is the only one, but that's fine:

 ![ALB](img/aws_ecs_create_service_4.jpeg)